SufficientlySecure/html-textview/README.md

 ## Use library as Gradle dependency (Android library project)

-1. Copy this folder to your project and include it in ``settings.gradle`` with ``include ':html-textview'``
+1. Copy the cloned folder to your project and define it in your ``settings.gradle`` with ``include ':html-textview'``
 2. Add dependency ``compile project(':html-textview')`` to your project's ``build.gradle``.

 ## License
 Apache License v2

+See LICENSE for full license text.

 ## Authors
-- This library was hacked together by Dominik Schürmann
+- This library was put together by Dominik Schürmann
 - Original [TagHandler](https://gist.github.com/mlakkadshaw/5983704) developed by [Mohammed Lakkadshaw](http://blog.mohammedlakkadshaw.com/)
 - Original [UrlImageGetter](https://gist.github.com/Antarix/4167655) developed by Antarix Tandon
 - [JellyBeanSpanFixTextView](https://gist.github.com/pyricau/3424004) (with fix from comment) developed by Pierre-Yves Ricau